Electricity and gas: invoice 28 July 2022 • 6 minutes

 This is a specific feature of the Belgian energy market.

-Find out what the electricity and natural gas distribution costs are according to your DNO on the CWaPE website.
-The CWaPE is the body that controls and approves these rates.
+Find out what the electricity and natural gas distribution costs are according to your DNO on Sibelga’s website.
+Sibelga is the body that controls and approves these rates in Brussels.

 The surcharges and taxes (federal and regional) are set by the public authorities and billed by the suppliers who pay these amounts in full to the entities concerned (government and Regions).